 The modules help to develop the skills to recognise end-of-life issues, to enhance communication strategies and to gain confidence in caring for these patients and their families.

-There is also a downloadable Toolkit that will support what has been learnt in the education modules and help in applying this knowledge in practice.
+The My Toolkits section provide downloadable action checklists and resources with links to videos, blogs, podcasts and further reading to support what has been learnt in the education modules and to help in applying this knowledge in practice.

 For further information, please contact firstname.lastname@example.org